 As with any operation, there is a risk associated with having a general anaesthetic.
-Also as with all major abdominal surgery, there is the risk of bruising or infection in the wound.
+Also, as with all major abdominal surgery, there is the risk of bruising or infection in the wound.
 Internal bruising and infection may also occur.
-Blood transfusion is often required to replace blood lost during the operation.
+A blood transfusion may be required to replace blood lost during the operation.
 Rarely, there may be internal bleeding after the operation, making a second operation necessary.